Chatty Pianist – Three Musketeers – A Classical Piano Recital narrated by Emir Gamsız

 Internationally renowned musical duo FitkinWall bring Harpland to London for the first time.
 Harpland draws on the theme of migration, and weaves traditional Scottish and Gaelic melodies with 21st-century sound tech, and a specially commissioned light installation from acclaimed artist Peter Freeman.

-Expect to immerse yourself in a thought-provoking and moving sound world, including extracts of poignant interviews with migrants from around the world, exploring themes of loss and longing.
+Immerse yourself in a moving sound world, including extracts of poignant interviews with migrants from around the world, exploring themes of loss and longing.

 Photo Credit: Steve Tanner